Finite time analysis of temporal difference learning with linear function approximation: Tail averaging and regularisation: Regularized TD Learning

 While the result above bounded the distance to the regularised TD solution, the next result shows that the distance between regularised TD iterate and vanilla projected TD fixed point is of $O\left(\lambda\right)$. \begin{corollary} Under conditions of Theorem \ref{thm:regtd-expectation_bound}, we have

-\end{corollary} \begin{proof} See \Cref{proof:cor1} \end{proof} With a suitable choice of $\lambda$, the next result shows that regularised TD obtains a $O\left(1/t\right)$ rate (e.g., with $k=t/2$), and the bound scales inversely with the eigenvalue $\mu$ of the matrix $A$.
+where $\sigma_{\mathsf{min}}(A)$ is $A$'s minimum singular value \end{corollary} \begin{proof} See \Cref{proof:cor1} \end{proof} With a suitable choice of $\lambda$, the next result shows that regularised TD obtains a $O\left(1/t\right)$ rate (e.g., with $k=t/2$), and the bound scales inversely with the eigenvalue $\mu$ of the matrix $A$.
 From the discussion earlier, recall that there are problem instances where $\mu \gg (1-\beta)\mu'$, and the bound for tail-averaged TD sans regularisation depended inversely on $(1-\beta)\mu'$. \begin{corollary} Under conditions of Theorem \ref{thm:regtd-expectation_bound}, and with $\lambda = \frac{1}{\sqrt{N}}$, we obtain

 \end{corollary}

 A few remarks are in order. \begin{remark} The choice of step-size in the bound of Theorem \ref{thm:regtd-expectation_bound} is universal, i.e., does not require the knowledge of $\mu$, and the rate of convergence is $O(1/t)$, if we set $k=t/2$, or any constant multiple of $t$.
 However, the regularised TD iterate converges to \eqref{eq:sol-reg-td}, which is different from the vanilla TD fixed point.
 But, the distance is between the regularised and vanilla TD solutions is $O(\lambda)$, implying that for small value of $\lambda$, the regularised TD solution is a good proxy, which in turn implies that the regularised TD iterate can be used in place of vanilla TD iterate, to obtain a good approximation to the TD fixed point.
 Corollary \ref{cor:reg-td} makes this intuition precise. \end{remark}